Charles Couchman, Ph.D.

 Develop emotional mindfulness: awareness of and comfort with one’s feelings

-I have a specialty in the emotional effects of the climate emergency (often called eco-anxiety or eco-distress) and living under conditions of domination and exploitation.
+I also have a special interest in political, social, and environmental concerns, including the impact of rising authoritarianism, living under conditions of domination and exploitation, and the climate emergency (often called eco-anxiety or eco-distress).
 I believe it is important to recognize the external realities that affect us and to be empowered to address these issues in accord with our authentic selves.

 I value multiculturalism and diversity; it is important to me that therapy be a welcoming place for everyone.

-My goal as a therapist is to help people become more aware of and comfortable with the full range of their emotions.
+My goal as a therapist is to help people become more comfortable with the full range of their emotions.
 I try to join my clients in their feelings, doing my best to understand and be present with their experience.
 I actively challenge the defenses people use to avoid feeling.
 I often invite my clients to more directly contact their feelings by using a somatic focus, attending to how emotions are experienced in the body.
-I sometimes bring in experiential exercises to help my clients move towards their emotions.
 I also make use of the here-and-now and the therapy relationship because feelings are always happening right now, and almost always the most important feelings are about other people.

 Follow this link for my thoughts on the importance of emotion.